acenet-arc/git-collaboration/_episodes/06-Code-Review.md

 teaching: 15
 exercises: 5
 questions:
-- "How to perform Code Review."
+- "Why should I do Code Review and how can I do it?"
 objectives:
 - "First learning objective.
 (FIXME)"
 keypoints: